 UNITED INTERNET AS AN EMPLOYER

-Implement our road map to achieve our target quota of 18% women in the organization’s top two management levels
+Enhance our road map to increase our Group-wide quota for women in the two top management levels below United Internet AG to above 18%

 Expand our policy for managing and promoting diversity

 Standardize monitoring of our training measures

 Implement additional energy efficiency measures

 UNITED INTERNET AS A BUSINESS PARTNER

 (1) Please see the relevant chapters or sections for further information.

 Sustainability management throughout the United Internet Group is coordinated by a team from the Compliance & Sustainability department.
 The tasks involved include strategic development, reporting, and answering ESG rating agency queries, along with ensuring and optimizing the quality of the data needed for this.
 The Sustainability Team liaises with core functions and relevant units in the segments, and supports these in assessing nonfinancial topics in their various business activities, providing information, and ensuring that the entire Group complies with its business responsibilities.